sertacsatiroglu/Finding-Prime-Numbers/README.md

 # How to run in terminal?
-- If you have main.c, queue.c and queue.h as source files, you can compile your code with this command: gcc -o prime main.c queue.c –pthread
+- If you have main.c, queue.c and queue.h as source files, you can compile your code with this command: gcc -o prime main.c queue.c –pthread<br />
-- If you have only main.c as a source file, you can compile your code with this command: gcc -o prime main.c –pthread - Some libraries need to be linked explicitly.
-One example is math.h library where gcc needs -lm option.
+- If you have only main.c as a source file, you can compile your code with this command: gcc -o prime main.c –pthread<br />
+- Some libraries need to be linked explicitly.
+One example is math.h library where gcc needs -lm option.<br />